lawrennd/snippets/_statistics/includes/linear-regression-statsmodels.md

   * Shows if relationship makes practical sense
 }

-\notes{The statsmodels summary provides several key diagnostic measures that help us evaluate our model fit and identify potential areas for improvement.
-Since we're working with one-dimensional data (year vs time), we can visualize everything easily to complement these statistical measures.

-The model fit statistics show a moderately strong fit, with an R-squared of 0.730 indicating that our model explains 73.0% of the variance in the data.
-The adjusted R-squared of 0.721 confirms this isn't just due to overfitting.
-The very low F-statistic p-value (1.85e-09) confirms the model's overall significance.
-The AIC (11.33) and BIC (14.13) values will be useful when we compare this model against alternative specifications we might try.

-Looking at the model parameters, we see a coefficient of -0.0116 for our predictor, with a small standard error (0.001).
-The t-statistic of -8.710 and p-value of 0.000 indicate this effect is highly significant.
-The 95% confidence interval [-0.014, -0.009] gives us good confidence in our estimate.
-The negative coefficient confirms the expected downward trend in marathon times over the years.

-However, the residual diagnostics suggest several potential issues we should investigate:
+\setupplotcode{import matplotlib.pyplot as plt
+import mlai
+import mlai.plot}

+\plotcode{fig, ax = plt.subplots(figsize=plot.big_wide_figsize)
+ax.hist(y.flatten()-f, bins=15)
+ax.set_xlabel('residual')
+mlai.write_figure("residuals-histogram-olympic-marathon.svg", directory="\writeDiagramsDir/statistics")}

+\figure{\includediagram{\diagramsDir/statistics/residuals-histogram-olympic-marathon}{50%}}{The histogram of the residuals of the fit to the Olympic Marathon data.}{residuals-histogram-olympic-marathon}

+\notes{We can see in the histogram that the residuals are not Gaussian (normal) distributed.
+Looking at the diagnostics we see the same challenges.
+The histogram doesn't show us the autocorrelation, that comes from the Durbin-Watson statistic.}

-1. The Durbin-Watson statistic (0.981) indicates positive autocorrelation in the residuals.
-This suggests we might want to:
+\notes{1.
+The Durbin-Watson statistic (0.981) indicates positive autocorrelation in the residuals.
+This suggests we might want to

    * Consider time series modeling approaches
    * Add polynomial terms to capture non-linear trends
    * Investigate if there are distinct "eras" in marathon times

-3. The highly significant Jarque-Bera test (p-value 8.32e-14) tells us our residuals aren't normally distributed.
+2. The Jarque-Bera test ($p$-value 8.32e-14) tells us our residuals aren't normally distributed.
 The skew (1.947) and kurtosis (8.746) values show the distribution is strongly right-skewed with very heavy tails.
-We might want to:

-   * Look for outliers or influential points
-   * Consider robust regression techniques
-   * Try transforming our response variable
+This is due to the outlier in 1904.
+We could deal with this through transformation of the response variable, robust regression or by dropping the outlier.

-5. The large condition number (9.94e+04) suggests potential numerical instability or multicollinearity issues.
-While less concerning with single-predictor models, we should:
+3. The large condition number (9.94e+04) suggests potential numerical instability or multicollinearity issues.
+This is because we haven't centred and scaled the model.

-   * Consider centering and scaling our predictor
-   * Watch for numerical precision issues
-   * Be cautious when extending to multiple predictors

 The beauty of having one-dimensional data is that we can plot everything to visually confirm these statistical findings.
-A scatter plot with our fitted line will help us:

-* Visually assess the linearity assumption
-* Identify potential outliers
-* Spot any systematic patterns in the residuals
+It allows us to visually assess the linearity assumption, identify potential outliers (such as the 1904 point) and spot any systematic patterns in the residuals.
-* See if the relationship makes practical sense in terms of marathon performance over time

 This visual inspection, combined with our statistical diagnostics, will guide our next steps in improving the model.}

-\setupplotcode{import matplotlib.pyplot as plt
-import mlai
-from mlai import plot}

-\plotcode{fig, ax = plt.subplots(figsize=mlai.plot.big_wide_figsize)
-ax.plot(x[:, 1], y, '.')

-# Plot the fitted line
-ax.plot(x[:, 1], results.predict(x), '-')

-ax.set_xlabel('Year')
-ax.set_ylabel('Time')
-ax.set_xlim(1890, 2030)
-plt.show()
-mlai.write_figure("linear-regression-olympic-marathon-men-statsmodels.svg", directory="\writeDiagramsDir/data-science")}
+\newslide{Linear Regression Fit}

+\figure{\includediagram{\diagramsDir/data-science/linear-regression-olympic-marathon-men-statsmodels}{80%}}{Linear regression fit to Olympic marathon men's times using `statsmodels`.}{linear-regression-olympic-marathon-men-statsmodels}

 \notes{Looking at our plot and model diagnostics, we can now better understand the large condition number (1.08e+05) in our results.
 This high value likely stems from using raw year values (e.g., 1896, 1900, etc.) as our predictor variable.
 Such large numbers can lead to numerical instability in the computations.

-To address this, we could consider:

-* Centering the years around their mean
-* Scaling the years to a smaller range (e.g., 0-1)
+To address this, we will look at centering the years around their mean and scaling the years to a smaller range. }
-* Using years since the first Olympics (e.g., 0, 4, 8, etc.)

-Any of these transformations would help reduce the condition number while preserving the underlying relationship in our data.
-The coefficients would change, but the fitted values and overall model quality would remain the same.}

-\newslide{Linear Regression Fit}

-\figure{\includediagram{\diagramsDir/data-science/linear-regression-olympic-marathon-men-statsmodels}{80%}}{Linear regression fit to Olympic marathon men's times using `statsmodels`.}{linear-regression-olympic-marathon-men-statsmodels}

-\notes{The plot reveals features that help explain our diagnostic statistics:

-* The 1904 St. Louis Olympics appears as a clear outlier, contributing to the non-normal residuals (Jarque-Bera p=0.00432) and right-skewed distribution (skew=1.385)
+\notes{Looking at the plot we can see more about our our data.
+The 1904 St. Louis Olympics appears as a clear outlier, contributing to the non-normal residuals (Jarque-Bera p=0.00432) and right-skewed distribution (skew=1.385).}
-* We can observe distinct regimes in the data:
-  * Rapid improvement in times pre-WWI
-  * Disruption and variation during the war years
-  * More steady, consistent progress post-WWII
-* These regime changes help explain the strong positive autocorrelation (Durbin-Watson=0.242) in our residuals
-* While our high R-squared (0.972) captures the overall downward trend, these features suggest we could improve the model by adding additional features:
-  * Polynomial terms to capture non-linear trends
-  * Indicator variables for different time periods
-  * Interaction terms between features
-  * Variables accounting for external factors like temperature or course conditions

-To incorporate multiple features into our model, we need a systematic way to organize this additional information.
-This brings us to the concept of the design matrix.}

 \slides{
 * 1904 St. Louis Olympics: Major outlier
   * Explains non-normal residuals
   * Contributes to right skew
 }

+\notes{There are also regimes in the data, such as the rapid improvement in times pre-WWI, the disruption and variation during the war years, the more steady, consistent progress post-WWII.
+These regime changes help explain the strong positive autocorrelation (Durbin-Watson=0.242) in our residuals.}

 \newslide{Data Regimes}